 What do employers think?

 Even back in 2010, employers were familiar with online degrees and distance learning.
-Over 80% of the executives who were surveyed said that an online degree was as credible as one earned through a traditional course.
+Furthermore, over 80% of the executives who were surveyed said that an online degree was as credible as one earned through a traditional course.

 This article on “Time” generally supports that perspective.
 The Society for Human Resource Management surveyed its people and found that trust in online degrees has been steadily increasing over the last five to ten years.
 Despite this, the biggest concern was the reputation and recognition of the university awarding the degree.
 Think about that carefully when you’re choosing a provider.

 What do professors think?